 Today's route will take you through the Speyside region, famed for its delicious malt whiskies, and Glenlivet, Glenfiddich & Aberlour are just some of the well-known distilleries you can visit here en-route to Inverness.
 Continue to the 14th century Cawdor Castle, with it's literary connections to Shakespeare's Macbeth and then stop to explore the Clava Cairns, a bronze age burial site dating back 4000 years.
 The atmospheric Culloden Battlefield, where the Jacobite rising came to an end in 1746 is a final recommended stop before reaching Inverness.

 Driving Time: Approx 2h 30 min

-A warm and friendly Highland welcome awaits you at The Castle B&B. This lovely Victorian ‘property is situated in the middle of a quiet street on the west side of the city close to the city centre.
-There is a large dining room/lounge for guests with a microwave and fridge which can be used to store goods overnight.
-There is a private back garden which guests are free to use if they wish to relax in the evening sunshine.
+A warm and friendly welcome awaits you at The Castle B&B. This lovely Victorian property is situated on a quiet street on the west side of the city close to the city centre.
+There is a large dining room/lounge as well as a private back garden where you can relax and enjoy the evening sunshine.

 Departing Inverness, enjoy a scenic route on the A82 road alongside the banks of Loch Ness this morning, stopping off to visit the grand ruins of Urquhart Castle, one of Scotland's largest castles.
 Pass Fort Augustus on the southern tip of Loch Ness and at the top of the Caledonian Canal, where you can enjoy lunch as you watch the canal boats navigate the locks and visit the Caledonian Canal Heritage Centre.
 We highly recommend a short side trip to the Glenfinnan Monument, built in 1815 in tribute to Jacobite clansmen, before finishing in the historic village of Glencoe, the site of the infamous Massacre of Glencoe.